cvxgrp/pymde/docs/_sources/index.rst.txt

 Each point represents an image in the dataset, and every point is colored by the digit represented by its underlying image.
 However, only the raw pixel data was used to create the embedding.
+This example embedded into two dimensions, allowing us to plot the result, but PyMDE supports embedding into much larger dimensions.

 This is just one of the many things that PyMDE can do.

 Why use PyMDE?
 --------------